christopherfanning/dotfiles/README.md

 # Features / What's here
-Conveniently places Zsh, Vim configs in one place
+- Conveniently places Zsh, Vim configs in one place

+# Use Case for this config
+  - Readablility ( syntax highlighting )
+  - Automation ( pulling and displaying data that would otherwise need to be queried )
+    - autocompletion of command syntax
+    - aliases
+    - pull common data ahead of time
+      - ( git, k8s, battery life, timezone, etc )
+  - Features
+    - display images in terminal

 ## Zsh